🎉Grand Opening: June 2026

 Composite bonding may be appropriate for addressing minor to moderate cosmetic concerns such as small chips, gaps, and surface irregularities.
 When applied skilfully, it can create a more harmonious and balanced smile appearance.

 However, composite bonding does have limitations.
 For patients with significant structural damage, extensive decay, or severely misaligned teeth, alternative treatments may be more appropriate.
-Composite resin, while durable, is not as strong as natural enamel or porcelain, and it may be more susceptible to staining and wear over time.
+Composite resin, while durable, is not as strong as natural enamel or porcelain, and it may be more susceptible to staining and wear over time — particularly in patients who consume large amounts of tea, coffee, red wine, or tobacco.

 Maintaining Composite Bonding and Protecting Your Smile

-Dietary considerations: Limiting consumption of highly pigmented foods and drinks — such as coffee, red wine, curry, and berries — may help maintain the colour of the bonding over time.
+Dietary considerations: While composite resin is stain-resistant, it is not entirely stain-proof.
+Limiting consumption of highly pigmented foods and drinks — such as coffee, red wine, curry, and berries — may help maintain the colour of the bonding over time.
+If you do consume these regularly, rinsing with water afterwards can be helpful.

 Avoiding excessive force: Composite resin can chip if subjected to excessive force.
-If you grind or clench your teeth, a protective dental night guard may be recommended.
+Avoiding habits such as biting fingernails, chewing pens, or using teeth to open packaging can reduce the risk of damage.
+If you are aware that you grind or clench your teeth, particularly at night, discussing this with your dentist is advisable — a protective dental night guard may be recommended.

-Regular dental check-ups: Attending routine dental appointments allows your dentist to monitor the condition of bonded restorations and carry out any necessary maintenance.
+Regular dental check-ups: Attending routine dental appointments allows your dentist to monitor the condition of bonded restorations and carry out any necessary maintenance, such as polishing or minor repairs.

 When Professional Dental Assessment May Be Needed

-- A chipped or fractured tooth: Even if the damage appears minor, having it assessed can help determine the best approach to repair.
+• A chipped or fractured tooth: Even if the damage appears minor, having it assessed can help determine the best approach to repair and prevent further deterioration.

-- Increased tooth sensitivity: This may indicate underlying enamel wear, exposed dentine, or other concerns.
+• Increased tooth sensitivity: This may indicate underlying enamel wear, exposed dentine, or other concerns that should be evaluated before cosmetic treatment is considered.

-- Discolouration that does not respond to whitening: Persistent staining may have causes that require clinical investigation.
+• Discolouration that does not respond to whitening: Persistent staining may have causes that require clinical investigation, such as internal tooth changes or previous dental work.

-- Concerns about existing dental work: If previous bonding or other restorations appear worn, discoloured, or damaged.
+• Concerns about existing dental work: If previous bonding or other restorations appear worn, discoloured, or damaged, your dentist can assess whether repair or replacement is needed.

-- General dissatisfaction with smile appearance: A dental consultation can help you understand which options may be clinically appropriate.
+• General dissatisfaction with smile appearance: If cosmetic concerns are affecting your confidence, a dental consultation can help you understand which options may be clinically appropriate for your situation.

 Prevention and Ongoing Oral Health Advice

-- Brush effectively: Use a soft-bristled toothbrush and fluoride toothpaste twice daily, spending at least two minutes each time.
+Brush effectively: Use a soft-bristled toothbrush and fluoride toothpaste twice daily, spending at least two minutes each time.
+Consider an electric toothbrush, which many patients find easier to use effectively.

-- Clean between your teeth: Interdental brushes or floss should be used daily to remove plaque from areas your toothbrush cannot reach.
+Clean between your teeth: Interdental brushes or floss should be used daily to remove plaque from areas your toothbrush cannot reach.
+This is important for preventing gum disease and decay, both of which can affect bonded teeth.

-- Attend regular check-ups and hygiene appointments: Routine dental hygienist visits and check-ups allow your dental team to identify any emerging issues early.
+Attend regular check-ups and hygiene appointments: Routine dental check-ups allow your dentist to identify any emerging issues early, while professional cleaning helps maintain healthy gums and a fresh-looking smile.

-- Protect your teeth during sport: Wearing a custom-fitted mouthguard can help protect both natural and bonded teeth.
+Protect your teeth during sport: If you participate in contact sports or activities where facial injury is possible, wearing a custom-fitted mouthguard can help protect both natural and bonded teeth.

-- Address habits that may cause damage: Teeth grinding, nail biting, and chewing hard objects can all contribute to wear and damage over time.
+Address habits that may cause damage: Teeth grinding, nail biting, and chewing hard objects can all contribute to wear and damage over time.
+If you notice any of these habits, discussing them with your dentist can help identify solutions.

 Key Points to Remember